AceKingCapital/444/README.md

 ![Alt text](million.JPG)

 The top 5 banks in Canada control 93% of the market share but none of them offer the perks that Neo offers to its customers.
 They truly believe in providing Canadians with the best possible solutions so that they can help empower them financially.
 Neo offers a hybrid savings and chequing account that it hopes customers will treat as their primary account.The account pays 1.30% interest, which is 130 times higher than the rate paid by the big five banks.
 Not only that, the company also offers Canada's highest interest savings account with no annual fees, no minimum balance requirements, and 2.25% interest rate.
+Neo provides a 4% cashback on its credit card in comparison to the 2% provided by the big 5 banks.Additionally, there is no over-limit fee and no inactive fee.

 The digital-only Neo Savings account offers many features of a current account, including unlimited free transactions and no monthly fees or minimum balance requirements.
 Offering a debit card with ATM access was not a priority for Neo in their initial phase because most Canadians use Credit cards for spending and pay it off using their bank accounts.
 Neo plans on offering loans, mortgages, and investment products to its customers in the near future.
 They also plan on introducing mobile cheque deposits shortly along with offering a debit card with ATM access.